twolivesleft/Codea4-Docs/docs/source/api/image.rst

    .. lua:staticmethod:: image.read(key)

+      Read an image asset from the filesystem

       :param key: The asset key to load

    .. lua:staticmethod:: image.save(key, image)

+      Save an image asset to the filesystem

       :param key: The asset key to save the image to
       :type key: assetKey